 - Kobler Outpatient Clinic next to Chelsea and Westminster Hospital

-- West Middlesex University Hospital in Twickenham House on main hospital site
+- West Middlesex University Hospital in Twickenham House on the main hospital site

-Our services for people living with HIV include a dedicated inpatient ward, 2 day care units, an emergency clinic for HIV related problems and three outpatient clinics—Kobler Clinic, West London Centre for Sexual Health and 56 Dean Street.
+Our services for people living with HIV include a dedicated inpatient ward, 2 day care units, an emergency clinic for HIV related problems and three outpatient clinics—Kobler Clinic, Floor 3 at 10 Hammersmith Broadway and 56 Dean Street.